rizkysyawal9/rizkysyawal9/README.md

 ### Hi there, Rizky here 👋
-I'm currently a final year student at IPB University trying my best to graduate.
-I have working experience with Frontend Development with javascript frameworks especially Vue.
-And I do a little Flutter Freelance as well!
+I'm a Frontend Engineer in charge of creating web applications for a Tax Application Provider Startup.
 (P.S.
 I only push to private Repos nowadays)

-- 🔭 I’m currently working on a Data Aquisition App with Flutter using BLoC architecture (It's private tho)
-- 🌱 I’m currently learning Javscript, on my way to make my code cleaner
+- 🌱 I’m always learning Html, CSS, and Javascript fundamentals and I like to learn new technologies
+- ⚡ I'm a Vue.js guy but I'm currently studying React.js and ocassionally Spring or Express.js
-- 🤔 I’m looking for help with Node.js Programming
+- 🤔 I’m looking for help with testing applications with Jest
 - 📫 How to reach me: [my personal website](https://www.rizkysyawals.live/)
-- ⚡ Fun fact: I like to sketch and design other stuff besides tech